sankarisreekumar/car-price-prediction/README.md

 jupyter notebook Car_Price_Prediction.ipynb

 📈 Results

-The best performing model achieved an R² score of X.XX.
+The best performing model achieved an R² score of  0.50.

 Random Forest provided the most accurate predictions compared to other models.